kata198/rextract/README.rst

 		Thus, there is no need to prefix with '.*' to be able to match somewhere

 		in the center.

+        If a line fails to match, it will not be provided to for use as output,

+         it will just be silently skipped.
+You cannot logically format output

+         from an unknown input.

+       You can specify a "NOT" within your pattern by starting a group with a caret ( '^' )

+        For example, to match that a line does not start with a semicolon, you can use a

+        pattern line:

+          ^([^;].*)

 	Output Format